“Every moment I shape my destiny with a chisel. I am a carpenter of my own soul.”

 SCHOLAR, POET & SUFI

-Following on from the success of our Forgotten Soldiers project, this year we are bringing to life of celebrated scholar, poet and Sufi most commonly referred to as Rumi.
+Following on from the success of our Forgotten Soldiers project, this year we are bringing to life the celebrated scholar, poet and Sufi most commonly referred to as Rumi.
 This heritage project focuses on Rumi in a multi-faceted and comprehensive manner – the man, his life, his work and his wider influence on different cultures.

 Quotes attributed to Rumi circulate daily on social media and are widely used and shared in Western culture, offering motivation, solace, comfort and inspiration.
 His poetry is also recited at religious events, birthdays and weddings.